-The National Litigation Support Team (NLST) provides national policy work on electronic discovery and litigation support, advises the judiciary, defenders and CJA panel on the same, assists with management of three Coordinating Discovery Attorneys (CDAs), national litigation support and digital forensic software contracts for the defender system, and trains court-appointed counsel and defender personnel on the use of technology in litigation.
+The National Litigation Support Team (NLST) provides national policy work on electronic discovery and litigation support, advises the judiciary, defenders and CJA panel on the same, assists with management of five Coordinating Discovery Attorneys (CDAs), national litigation support and digital forensic software contracts for the defender system, and trains court-appointed counsel and defender personnel on the use of technology in litigation.
 The NLST also provides direct assistance to CJA panel counsel with the management of large volumes of e-discovery in select CJA cases, based on the following criteria:

 - The CJA panel attorneys have limited resources and experience with e-discovery;